Learn / Guides / CRO glossary

-Multivariate testing is the act of combining and testing multiple variables on a website as part of a controlled experiment, to determine which combination produces the most conversions.
+What is multivariate testing?
+Multivariate testing, or MVT, is the act of combining and testing multiple variables on a website as part of a controlled experiment, to determine which combination produces the most conversions.
+Multivariate testing enables companies to validate hypotheses before implementing them at scale, reducing risk and improving upside.

-While an A/B test compares a standard ‘A’ version with a modified ‘B’ one, multivariate testing changes more than one variable, testing all resulting combinations against each other at the same time.
-For example, a multivariate test that studies two images and four calls-to-action (CTAs) would test eight versions simultaneously.
+While an A/B test compares a standard ‘A’ version of a landing page with a modified ‘B’ one, multivariate testing changes more than one variable, testing all resulting combinations against each other at the same time.
+For example, a multivariate test that studies two images and four calls-to-action (CTAs) would test eight versions simultaneously, letting. you determine which one is most highly optimized.

 Use the following formula to calculate how many websites versions you need for a given multivariate test: